Kansas State vs. Florida Atlantic Predictions & Picks - NCAA Tournament Elite Eight

 Spread & Total Prediction for Kansas State vs. Florida Atlantic

-Kansas State has put together a 23-10-0 record against the spread this season, while Florida Atlantic is 21-11-0.
+Kansas State's record against the spread this season is 23-10-0, and Florida Atlantic's is 21-11-0.
 A total of 18 out of the Wildcats' games this season have hit the over, and 17 of the Owls' games have gone over.
-The two teams score 154.2 points per game, 9.7 more points than this matchup's total.
-Kansas State has a 7-3 record against the spread while going 7-3 overall over the last 10 games.
-Florida Atlantic has gone 7-3 against the spread and 9-1 overall in its last 10 contests.
+The teams score 154.2 points per game, 10.7 more points than this matchup's total.
+Kansas State is 7-3 against the spread and 7-3 overall over its past 10 games, while Florida Atlantic has gone 7-3 against the spread and 9-1 overall.

-Put your picks to the test and bet on college basketball with BetMGM Sportsbook.

 Kansas State Performance Insights

-- The Wildcats have a +230 scoring differential, topping opponents by 6.6 points per game.
-They're putting up 76.2 points per game to rank 68th in college basketball and are allowing 69.6 per contest to rank 159th in college basketball.

-- Kansas State ranks 179th in college basketball at 31.8 rebounds per game.
-That's 1.6 more than the 30.2 its opponents average.
+- Kansas State records 31.8 rebounds per game (179th in college basketball) while conceding 30.2 per outing to its opponents.
+It outrebounds opponents by 1.6 boards per game.

-- Kansas State connects on 7.1 three-pointers per game (209th in college basketball), while its opponents have made 6.5 on average.
+- Kansas State makes 7.1 three-pointers per game (209th in college basketball) at a 34% rate (182nd in college basketball), compared to the 6.5 its opponents make while shooting 30.5% from deep.

-- The Wildcats' 95.4 points per 100 possessions on offense rank 134th in college basketball, and the 87.1 points they allow per 100 possessions rank 65th in college basketball.
+- The Wildcats rank 134th in college basketball with 95.4 points scored per 100 possessions, and 65th in college basketball defensively with 87.1 points conceded per 100 possessions.

-- Kansas State forces 14.3 turnovers per game (36th in college basketball) while committing 13.3 (311th in college basketball play).
+- Kansas State has committed 13.3 turnovers per game (311th in college basketball play) while forcing 14.3 (36th in college basketball).

 Not all offers available in all states, please visit BetMGM for the latest promotions for your area.
 Must be 21+ to gamble, please wager responsibly.
 If you or someone you know has a gambling problem, contact 1-800-GAMBLER.